-American History Since 1865 is the second and concluding course in a two-year survey of American history, with integrated topics in geography, civics, and economics.
-This course takes students from the post-Civil War era to recent times.
+American History Since 1865 is the second and concluding course in a two-year survey of American history, with integrated topics in geography, civics, and

 Rebuilding a Nation

 When the Civil War ended in 1865, slavery had been abolished, the Constitution reigned supreme over individual states, and the nation had endured.
 But the costs of the war were terrible, and the problems to be solved were enormous.
 Reconstruction attempted to deal with those difficulties, but Abraham Lincoln's assassination, conflict between the executive and legislative branches of the government, and resistance in the South postponed real healing.